"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 Nice Hat: Sukar has a spiffy top hat with goggles on it.

 Nice Job Breaking It, Hero: When Defiance was first founded, inoculations were given to everyone.
-The local Irathiants refused as it was against their beliefs and they didn't trust the humans anyway.
-When the mayor at the time forcibly did so, the Irathiants fought back.
-The survivors became Spirit Riders and the relationship between Irathiants and Defiance has never been the same since.
+The local Irathients refused as it was against their beliefs and they didn't trust the humans anyway.
+When the mayor at the time forcibly did so, the Irathients fought back.
+The survivors became Spirit Riders and the relationship between Irathients and Defiance has never been the same since.
 Amanda wants to make amends and avoid a repeat but most seem unwilling to forgive just yet.

 Something similar happens in "If I Ever Leave This World Alive".
 Though problem of the week in the episode resolves itself, the ramifications of the events of it are likely to be long term.